 One of the hardest and most daunting parts of starting your own business is landing your first customer.
-It can be a nerve racking experience and hard to know where to even start.
+It can be a nerve racking experience and hard to know where to even start - unlike knowing where to get your logo design done in minutes.
 So we asked entrepreneurs:

 The best way to land your first customer is to tell a well-crafted story that expresses your passion for your work and draws the prospect in.
 Tell the story of the moment you knew this was what you were meant to do.
 Or the story of the moment the idea struck you to start a company // create your product // pursue this career.
 In the beginning, clients buy YOU as much as they buy what you offer.